alexeystn/heart-rate-fpv/README.md

 ### 1. HR Monitor
 Get any available chest strap heart rate monitor with Bluetooth.<br>
 Chest strap monitors are recommended.<br>
-They are widely used by athlets, because they provide higher precision, not affected by body movenents.
+They are widely used by athletes, because they provide higher precision, not affected by body movements.
 Although, you may use wrist-strap monitor.

 ### 2. ESP32
 Upload [firmware](ESP32/ESP32_BLE_HRM_Client) to ESP32 board.
 [How to install ESP32 in Arduino IDE](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)